-Shares of our Class A common stock sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover page of this prospectus.
-Any shares of our Class A common stock sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial public offering price.
+Shares of our Class A common stock sold by the underwriters to the public will initially be offered at the IPO price set forth on the cover page of this prospectus.
+Any shares of our Class A common stock sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the IPO price.
 After the initial offering of the shares, the representatives may change the offering price and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.